Non-profits raise money with direct marketing.

 Direct mail still generates the highest return on investment of any marketing channel.
 However, many non-profits are adding social and digital components to their campaigns.
 This way they are presenting an integrated approach to their fund raising efforts.

 Your agency needs to make sure you have accurate, valid email addresses for your donors and friends.
 This offers you entree to email marketing and social media campaigns.
 There are solutions in the marketplace to update and append email addresses.
 You need these email addresses so you can upload to Facebook and Google.
-Visibility through all the marketing channels is your agency’s lifeblood.
+Above all, visibility through all the marketing channels is your agency’s lifeblood.

 We are here to help you increase donations to your agency.
 We work with non-profits all over the United States.